 Always get your guide’s phone number – you never know when you’ll need to speak with someone in the middle of the night.

-If you’re traveling with young children, have plenty of activities planned for the car (we had an iPad holder which could connect to the headrest and our son could watch TV with headphones when there were long stretches of driving)
+If you’re traveling with young children, have plenty of activities planned for the car (we had an iPad holder which could connect to the headrest and our son could watch TV with headphones while we driving long stretches.)

-Not to rush and if possible take the extra day on the mountain to help with the acclimatization process.
-To leave Kibo for the summit around 11.00 otherwise, you cannot get to the summit for dawn or back down before it is hot.
-The experience and judgment of your guide will be the most important component in determining your success and safety (so it is important to get a good one!)
+Do not rush, and if possible take the extra day to help with the acclimatization process.
+If you leave Kibo for the summit by 11.00 PM, you will be able to get to the summit for dawn or get back down before it’s hot.
+The experience and judgment of your guide will be the most important component in determining your success and safety (so it is important to get a good one).

 Don’t forget to pack: